openebs-archive/openebs-docs/docs/installation.md

 <br>

-**Verify DISK CRs**
+**Verify Block Device CRs**

-NDM daemonset creates a disk CR for each disk that is discovered on the node with two exceptions
+NDM daemonset creates a block device CR for each block devices that is discovered on the node with two exceptions

 - The disks that match the exclusions in 'vendor-filter'  and 'path-filter'
 - The disks that are already mounted in the node